 To better understand and visualise CX, think of it as a customer journey with various touchpoints between customer and organization.
 The customer journey is made up of chronological steps, activities, questions, and possible obstacles.
 Touchpoints are these moments of direct interaction and can be everything from the product itself to traditional customer service to advertisements.

-Customer Experience as a concept developed from the increasing commodification of services.
-It is the next step from the previous shift from goods- and product-based industries to a service industry that has become an industry of “experiences.”
+Customer experience as a concept developed from the increasing commodification of services.
+It is the next step from the previous shift from goods- and product-based industries to a service industry that has become an industry of “experiences”.
 You no longer buy a car – you buy the experience of unlimited freedom and innovative independence.
 Instead of buying a computer, you buy the experience of a surge in your creativity and possibilities.
-Today, value is no longer decided by price and availability alone, but by created experiences that set one business apart from the others.
+Today, price and availability alone does no longer decide the value.
+Instead by created experiences that set one business apart from the others.

 The origins of CX can be traced all the way back to the first marketing and consumer theories in the 1960s and to the 1990s.
 Around this time, long-lasting customer-organisation relationships became a priority, meaning the customer took centre stage over the product.

 Branding and CX make a key difference for customers.
 The traditional marketing tools that focused on the Four Ps (price, product, place, and promotion) need to be rethought.
 Value is no longer separate from the customer but extremely personal, emotional, intellectual, and first and foremost unique and diverse.